Universal Credit is a mean-tested benefit for people of working age only, who are on a low income or unemployed.

 - Income-Related Employment and Support Allowance

 If you are currently claiming any of the above benefits, you don’t need to do anything now.
 The Department for Work and Pensions will get in touch with you before there are any changes to your benefits or tax credits and before they are transferred to Universal Credit.

 If you are currently claiming any of the above benefits and your circumstances change, it may mean that you will no longer be able to claim those benefits and will need to submit an application for Universal Credit.

 Universal Credit does not include help to pay your Council Tax, you will still need to claim Council Tax support.

-You will be expected to make your Universal Credit application online at www.gov.uk/apply-universal-credit (link is external).
-If you need support with your claim contact the Jobcentre or the Universal Credit helpline.
-The helpline is open Monday to Friday 8am to 6pm, call 0345 6000 723.
+If you need support with your claim, contact the Jobcentre or the Universal Credit helpline.
+The helpline is open Monday to Friday, 8am to 6pm on 0345 6000 723.

 You cannot backdate your Universal Credit claim so it is important that you make your claim as soon as possible.